-Since Friday (December 16), more than 10,300 people have fled eastern Aleppo to rural areas outside the city and to neighbouring Idlib, 37 miles (60km) away.
+Since Friday (December 16), more than 10,300 people have fled eastern Aleppo to rural areas outside the city and to neighboring Idlib, 37 miles (60km) away.

 And in the last three days alone Islamic Relief’s team in Syria has reached 3,500 people, distributing blankets, mattresses and plastic sheets as well as food, water bottles and wheat flour to make bread.

 We continue to prioritize our response for those fleeing Aleppo and our team is now assessing needs in other areas and monitoring the situation as it develops.

 UN figures show nearly half a million people across Syria have fled their homes since the start of the year, not including the latest displacement of people from Aleppo.